-- 5301 (CSE 5376).
-Introduction to Telecommunications.
-Overview of public and private telecommunications systems, traffic engineering, switching, transmission, and signaling.
-Channel capacity, media characteristics, Fourier analysis and harmonics, modulation, electromagnetic wave propagation and antennas, modems and interfaces, and digital transmission systems.
-T1 carriers, digital microwave, satellites, fiber optics and SONET, and the Integrated Services Digital Network.
-Prerequisite: Junior standing. - 5302.
-Telecommunications Management and Regulation.
-The managerial sequel to EETS 5301.
-Provides a historical review of the most significant regulation and management issues affecting the telecommunications industry over the past 100 years.
-Also explores the regulatory environment the telecommunications industry operates in today through the study of current events, articles, and recent state and federal legislation.
-Prerequisite: EETS 5301 (formerly EE 5301). - 5303.
-Fiber Optic Telecommunications.
-Introductory course designed to familiarize students with practical concepts involved in optical fiber communications systems.
-Basic optical principles are reviewed.
-Dielectric slab-waveguides, fiber waveguides and integrated optics devices are discussed.
-The major components of a fiber communications link, including optical sources, detectors and fibers, are covered.
-Prerequisite: Junior standing. - 5304.
-Internet Protocols.
-This course is an introductory course on the protocol architecture of the Internet, following a bottom-up approach to the protocol layers.
+- EETS XXXX.
+TELECOMMUNICATIONS.
+This special topics course must have a section number associated with a faculty member.
+The second digit, which ranges from 1 to 3, corresponds to the number of term credit hours.
+The last digit ranges from o to 9 and represents courses with different topics. - EETS 5301 (3).
+INTRODUCTION TO TELECOMMUNICATIONS.
+Overview of public and private telecommunications systems, traffic engineering, switching, transmission, and signaling, Channel capacity, media characteristics, Fourier analysis and harmonics, modulation, electromagnetic wave propagation and antennas, modems and interfaces, and digital transmission systems.
+T1 carriers, digital microwave, satellites, fiber optics and SONET, and Integrated Services Digital Networks. - EETS 5302 (3).
+TELECOMMUNICATIONS MANAGEMENT AND REGULATION.
+The managerial sequel to EETS 5301 (formerly EE 5301).
+It provides a historical review of the most significant regulation and management issues affecting the telecommunications industry over the past 100 years.
+Also explores the regulatory environment it operates in today through the study of current events, articles, and recent state and federal legislation.
+Prerequisite: EETS 5301 (formerly EE 5301) or experience in the telecommunications industry. - EETS 5303 (3).
+FIBER OPTIC TELECOMMUNICATIONS.
+Introductory course on the practical concepts involved in optical fiber communications systems.
+Covers basic optical principles: dielectric slab-waveguides, fiber waveguides, and integrated optics devices; and the major components of a fiber communications link, including optical sources, detectors, and fibers. - EETS 5304 (3).
+NETWORK PROTOCOLS.
+Introduces the protocol architecture of the Internet, following a bottom-up approach to the protocol layers.
 The objective of this core course is to provide an understanding of the internetworking concepts in preparation for advanced networking courses.
-The first part of the course covers networking technologies such as Local Area Networks, packet switching and the ATM protocol.
-The second part of this course examines the Internet protocol (IP) and TCP/UDP in depth.
-The last part of the course is an overview of important application protocols such as HTTP, client/server computing, SMTP, FTP and SNMP.
-Prerequisite: EETS 5301 (formerly EE 5301) or equivalent.
+It first covers networking technologies such as local area networks, packet switching, and ATM.
+Next, it examines the Internet protocol (IP) and TCP/UDP in-depth.
+The course finishes with an overview of important application protocols such as HTTP, client/server computing, SMTP, FTP, and SNMP.
+Prerequisite: EETS 5301 or equivalent.